These questions might annoy anyone, but for introverts who hate small talk, they can be downright uncomfortable.

 Living as introverts, we’re put into plenty of situations that make us uncomfortable.
 Since we prefer environments that aren’t too stimulating, literally any place that contains more than two people can be overwhelming.
-Quite often, it’s why we prefer to stay home.
+It’s why we often prefer to stay home.
 It’s quiet, and we can hang out in true introverted style, doing what we like: being alone.

 But let’s say you have an introvert in your life who you would like to get to know.
 What should you do?
 What should you say?

 Well, there are plenty of things you shouldn’t say.
 Today, I’m going to talk about the worst life questions to ask an introvert you don’t know well.
 Unfortunately, society has normalized these questions, but that doesn’t make them any less uncomfortable.
-Even some extroverts might cringe at these inquiries; but for the ultra-private introvert, they can be downright mortifying.
+These inquiries might annoy anyone, but for introverts who hate small talk, they can be downright awkward.

 The Worst Questions to Ask an Introvert